-Promised Gift from the Collection of David Horvitz and Francie Bishop Good
+Gifts and Promised Gifts from the Collection of David Horvitz and Francie Bishop Good

-Promised Gift from the Private Collection of Francie Bishop Good and David Horvitz
+Search the Francie Bishop Good and David Horvitz Collection

 Bonnie Clearwater, NSU Art Museum Director and Chief Curator said, “Francie and David are shining models for the community and passionate and knowledgeable collectors who have again demonstrated their generosity and commitment to the museum and our mission.
 They have played an exemplary role in supporting artists by purchasing art early in their careers, exhibiting their work at their alternative space, Girls’ Club in Fort Lauderdale and supporting exhibitions and programs in art institutions throughout the region.”